 10. Push for Automation

 If you are in a development environment where tools, automation and engineering practices are not currently being used, and they could be of value to your organization, then start investigating whether it is possible.
-Tools and automation are not cheap nor are they easy to implement, but they dramatically encourage you and your teams to collaborate better and they enable the adoption of Scrum practices such as fast delivery of value.
+Tools and automation aren’t cheap or easy to implement, but they dramatically encourage you and your teams to collaborate better and they enable the adoption of Scrum practices such as fast delivery of value.

 Be confident that your own creativity may help you unlock ways of practicing Scrum methodology without disrupting your organization’s practices.

-You may or may not be able to implement all of the above actions but, as one Agile Coach likes to say, “it’s all about how YOU show up, how YOU are.”
+You may or may not be able to implement all of the above actions but, as one Agile coach says, “it’s all about how YOU show up, how YOU are.”
 In the final analysis, your example, your enthusiasm, your courage will be the best you can offer.

 From Essential Kanban Condensed by David J Anderson & Andy Carmichael